suikac/CS564/README.md

 `pip install -r requirements.txt`

+alternative:

+instead of using virtual environment, just download everything inside the c2_venv which includes all the packages, libraries and binaries.

+For python version, please refer to _pycache_

 ## running
 After activate virutal environment and install the requirements.
 We can start c2 client and implant.py file: